 Welcome to the bustling city of Bangkok, where there is so much to engage your senses that it is hard to stay still for a minute, just like the traffic.
 With all these hecticness and glorious Thai food options, relaxing massages and endless night markets, how can one keep fit and healthy, and achieve work and wellness balance?

-So here’s introducing to you some of the best rock climbing gyms and bouldering gyms in the capital city of Bangkok Thailand, for all beginners and climbing enthusiasts!
+So here’s introducing you to some of the best rock climbing gyms and bouldering gyms in the capital city of Bangkok Thailand, for all beginners and climbing enthusiasts!
 It’s listed in no ranking order.

 Top 7 Indoor Rock Climbing Gyms in Bangkok (Bouldering)